comtrya/comtrya/docs/src/actions.md

 ## Groups of actions provided

-Comtrya provides multiple actions which are broken down into groups with the actions being apart of a larger group.
+Comtrya provides multiple actions which are broken down into groups with the actions being apart of a larger group:

 - [Binary](./binary.md)
 - [Commands](./command.md)